-- 1. Create a Slicer Cell and create 4 or more slices by either using the Scan feature or manually creating the slices.
-One example of a WAV file to use with this feature is \SFX\Meta\METL_shake and squeal.wav. - 2.
+- 1. Create a Slicer Cell and create 4 or more slices as described in Work with Slicer Cells above.
+One example of a WAV file to use with this feature is \SFX\Metal\METL_shake and squeal.wav. - 2.
 Set the following values for the cell parameters: